-During my formative years in small-town Alberta, my Mom owned an indie bookshop while my Dad owned a boutique travel agency.
-I was certain I'd never get into business myself, though their successful tenacity against giants such as Chapters/Amazon and Expedia/Kayak inspired me.
+Growing up in small-town Alberta, my Mom owned an indie bookshop while my Dad owned a boutique travel agency.
+I vowed I'd never run a business myself, though their tenacity against Goliaths such as Chapters/Amazon and Expedia/Kayak inspired me.
 I started freelancing in university.
-Eventually, I incorporated.
-Most recently I switched to a sole proprietorship.
-All the while I wrote business stories.
+Eventually, I incorporated a business.
+Later, I'd switch to a sole proprietorship — all while writing business stories.